-Fly your companion for free through 2022 with these Southwest credit card offers
+Last chance to fly your companion for free through 2022 with these Southwest credit card offers

 The best part about the Companion Pass is that you can use all the Southwest points you earned from the sign-up bonus offers to book flights — you don’t lose them by getting the Companion Pass — and then still add your companion onto your ticket using the pass.
 This means both passengers are essentially flying for free except for taxes and fees, essentially doubling the value of the sign-up offers.

-Best of all, the timing on these limited-time credit card bonus offers is perfect.
-Earning the Companion Pass any time in 2021 means you’ll have it through December 31, 2022.
-But getting a card now and earning the bonus points as early in 2021 as possible means you’ll get as much time with the pass as possible, up to two full years if you time it well.
+Best of all, the timing on these credit card bonus offers is perfect.
+Earning the Companion Pass as early in the year as possible means you’ll have it longer.
+And earning the pass in February — which is feasible if you apply for the cards now — means you’ll have the pass for almost 23 months.

+But if you want to take advantage of these bonuses, the offers on this page expire on February 8 at 6 p.m.
+Eastern time.
 So, if you want to have a Southwest Companion Pass in your hands ready to go once travel resumes, now’s the time to grab one or even two of these Southwest credit cards and get them working for you.

 Learn more and apply for the Southwest Rapid Rewards Plus card.